Azerbaijan 2014: between Russia and the West

-Abstract: Over the next few years, with planned $56 billion in total infrastructure investments [Table 1], Azerbaijan wants to emerge as a major transit corridor between Europe and Asia.
-The initiatives for which Azerbaijan has signed up are challenged by Russia, which is concerned that a new inter-continental transit route that bypasses Russia could undermine Moscow’s interests in both continents.
-Because of this Russia uses the protracted Nagorno Garabagh conflict, the undefined status of the Caspian Sea, and the substantial number of Azerbaijani immigrants in the Russian Federation as tools with which to exert pressure on Baku and influence Azerbaijan’s policies.
-Even though complete insulation from Moscow’s influence is virtually unattainable for Azerbaijan, due to its location in the immediate neighborhood of Russia, Baku has so far managed to prevent the Kremlin’s intrusion into Azerbaijan’s policy course.
+Abstract: In the next few years, with a total $56 billion investments in transport infrastructure [Table 1], Azerbaijan wants to emerge as a major transit corridor between Europe and Asia.
+Russia, the big and resourceful northern neighbor of Azerbaijan, is not happy about these projects, because a new inter-continental transit route that bypasses it could undermine Moscow’s interests in both continents.
+So, Russia uses various channels of influence, including the protracted territorial conflict over Nagorno Karabagh, the undefined status of the Caspian Sea, and the substantial number of Azerbaijani immigrants in the Russian Federation, to exert pressure on Baku and create obstacles for new regional projects.
+Considering its geographic location, a complete isolation from the northern influence, is practically unattainable for Azerbaijan, but so far Baku has somehow managed to maintain a balanced foreign policy course.
 On account of the evolving political dynamics in the region, Azerbaijan needs committed and reliable partners in order to withstand the Kremlin’s pressures.
 In light of common interests, alliance with the Euro-Atlantic community is the best opportunity for Azerbaijan to implement its ambitious projects.

 - I. Geo-strategic background

 - II.
 Azerbaijan’s path